 What order should you unlock mythics in?

-Note for context: to get a unit to level 6 it costs 115 stones and 23k gold.
+Note for context: To get a unit to level 6 it costs 115 stones and 23k gold.
 Level 6 to level 12 costs 940 stones and 188k gold.
+Level 1 to level 12 costs 1055 stones and 211k gold.
 This guide was written with these things in mind.

 - Rocket Chu - level 6